 In physical real estate, the cost to get involved in the industry is high.
 You won’t be able to take some spare change you’ve built up over the past few months and get yourself a house, obviously.
 Even if you want to rent out a small office space, you will have to spend thousands of dollars on it just to start off.
 At the end of the day, your role in the real estate world is as a middle-man.
 In the digital world, it’s a bit more open than that.

-There are a few technical aspects to digital real estate we need to talk about first: hosting, domain registration, content managers.
+There are a few technical aspects to digital real estate we need to talk about first when building a website: hosting, domain names and registration, and content managers.

 A domain name can be purchased for as low as $10 or so per year.
 Think of this as the address to your website; it’s like the address to your house.
 When you tell someone where to go to find a property, they need to know where the location is.
 This is the domain.
 For example, howtofire.com.
 You can buy a domain and start digital marketing through sites like Google Domains, GoDaddy, and Namecheap.

 A host is a type of internet service that stores a website’s content and makes it accessible online.
 Think of this as the actual property itself.
 To access a website via an address/domain, you first must have the property be built and stored somewhere.
 Your website is stored on the host’s web servers locally before being able to be accessed over the internet.
 You then connect your domain to it.

 Lastly, a content manager is an interface that you use to interact with your website and add content to it.
 The most popular type of content manager is WordPress.

 You can sell and buy these cash flow real estate business online assets with ease, too.
 Getting started isn’t terribly hard, either.
 To buy a website and get working on your brand, it has to be the first step!

 You May Also Like: The 23 Best Self Employed Jobs To Be Your Own Boss